Are you looking for real haunted houses in NYC? Here are some of the spookiest locations in NYC – perfect for a Halloween walk!

 The Dakota is my next pick of real haunted houses in NYC.
 Already a rather infamous property due to its featured role in Polanski’s Rosemary’s Baby and the unfortunate site of John Lennon’s assassination, this building is supernatural both due to its cultural history and general passer-by reports.

 Guests have reported seeing a little girl dressed in old-fashioned garments.
 Not only this, but the ghost of the famous Beatle himself is said to stalk the halls of this establishment.
-I mean, if you’re a super-fan, it may be worth visiting just for a potential ghostly meet-and-greet… A super spooky real haunted house in NYC.
+I mean, if you’re a super-fan, it may be worth visiting just for a potential ghostly meet-and-greet… A super spooky choice for real haunted houses in NYC!

 The Morris Jumel Mansion

-One of Manhattan’s oldest homes, this large mansion in Washington Heights was built way back in 1765.
+Next on our list of real haunted houses in NYC, it’s one of Manhattan’s oldest homes!
+This large mansion in Washington Heights was built way back in 1765.
 Having served as a military headquarters for both sides of the Revolution, it’s got some spooky, bloody American history at its core.

 85 West 3rd Street